stephenczhao/Dora_paper_Study/README.md

 ### Critical Analysis:

 - Dora leads to slightly more paramaters than Lora due to the matrix decomposition and training magnitude and direction saperately.
-- Author didn't show direct benchmark other than language models (i.e. vision models, and multimodal modals).
+- Author didn't show direct benchmark other than language models (i.e. vision transformers and multimodal modals).